mdlayher/waveform/cmd/waveform/README.md

   -fg-color="#000000": hex foreground color of output waveform image -in="": input audio file
-  -out="": output PNG waveform image file -sharpness=1: sharpening factor used to add curvature to a scaled image -x=1: scaling factor for image X-axis
+  -out="": output PNG waveform image file -resolution=1: number of times audio is read and drawn per second of audio -sharpness=1: sharpening factor used to add curvature to a scaled image -x=1: scaling factor for image X-axis
   -y=1: scaling factor for image Y-axis